 adam@arthurmorganschool.org

-This is Adam’s sixth year at AMS.
+This is Adam’s seventh year at AMS.
 Adam is a curious young man from Wisconsin who moved out east for graduate school.
 His academic training is in philosophy, so he’s had a variety of jobs in IT, teaching, and manual trades.
 He enjoys frisbee, board games, photography, woodworking, gardening, and mechanical projects, as well as working with young people.
 As a child, Adam spent much of his time daydreaming about hypothetical societies and wishing he was an astronaut.

 Middle school memory: Once I was given an assignment to write an autobiographical statement.
 I procrastinated and procrastinated until I thought no one remembered I was asked to do it.
 Then I learned someone wrote my autobiography for me.
 I was given the option to replace it with my own story, but decided to leave it as was.
 They did a pretty good job of impersonating me.